NutritionalLungImmunity/PAI/paper/paper.md

 ## Benchmark

 PAI++ contains only the code of the @ribeiro2022 model, which is the focus of this paper, while jPAI contains other pieces of code not discussed here.
 The code used for this benchmark is a simplification of @ribeiro2022.
 Within this context, PAI++ and jPAI are nearly identical (Figure 3A-B).
 The similarity between the two implementations serves as an important benchmark for model reproducibility, a key target in the modeling community (@donkin2017; @masison2021).
 Figure 3C shows that the running time (wall time) of both implementations is similar (~11 sec), with C++ being slightly faster.
 On the other hand, there were major differences in the memory usage (Figure 3D).
+A more thorough benchmark is provided in Benchmark.pdf.

 We provided documentation only for the Java version of the code.
 However, a C++ code follows the same structure.